virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 FormalProof4FHE computes the correctness recurrence over exact natural numbers and proves the concrete digit-removal polynomial for every scalar message and supported carry.
-The reported 132.44-bit value remains a computational lattice-attack estimate and is not part of the Lean correctness predicate.
+The reported 154.92-bit combined value remains a computational lattice-attack estimate and is not part of the Lean correctness predicate.